bbauska/meta-react-basics/README.md

   alt="."
   width="70%" />
 </p>
-Finally, I need to replace the anchor tags with React router links.
+<p>Finally, I need to replace the anchor tags with React router links.
 This allows the correct component to be loaded when the link is clicked, rather than simply refreshing the page.
 In the app component, the anchor tag for homepage becomes link to equals and then the forward slash between double quotes.
-This is followed by class name equals and then nav-item in double quotes.
+This is followed by class name equals and then nav-item in double quotes.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s03-j.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->